Lai-etal-lab/academic-kickstart/content/post/nsf-award-2022/index.md

 ---
-title: "Awarded NSF Grant for studying the melting of glacier ice"
+title: "Awarded NSF grant for studying the melting of glacier ice"
 subtitle: ""
 summary: ""
 authors: